 With bunq, you can open your full bank accounts in just five minutes using nothing more than your mobile phone.
-You get real-time access to your account, instant payments and dedicated customer support available in English, Dutch, German, Italian and Spanish.
+You get real-time access to your account, instant payments, and dedicated customer support available in English, Dutch, German, Italian, and Spanish.

-The rising trend in mobile banking and mobile payments
+The rising trend in mobile banking and mobile payments in Europe

 An alternative to cash and cards: mobile payments

 - linked directly to your bank accounts, allowing your phone to operate as a credit or debit card;

-- able to make contactless payments in stores using technology such as near field communication (NFC); and
+- able to make contactless payments in stores using technology such as near-field communication (NFC); and

-The advantages of mobile banking and mobile payments
+The advantages of mobile banking and mobile payments in Europe

-Transactions are far quicker, with just a tap on your smartphone rather than messing around with cash.
+Transactions are far faster, with just a tap on your smartphone rather than messing around with cash.
 Mobile phone banking means no queueing in branches and immediate access to your account.
 Even opening an account with a mobile bank such as bunq can be done in minutes.

-There’s also the added convenience of being able to use mobile/email contacts rather than bank numbers with some providers, as well as the benefit of being able to access services 24/7 rather than only during normal work hours.
+There’s also the added convenience of being able to use mobile or e-mail contacts rather than account numbers.
+There is also the benefit of being able to access services at any time, rather than only during normal work hours.